oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 Confirm if prompted (Note you cannot save to the name of an existing dashboard)

-  44. Click the Back Arrow to exit the settings
+  44. Click the **Back** Arrow to exit the settings

   ![grafana-dashboard-settings-exit](images/grafana-dashboard-settings-exit.png)

 Now we have our dashboard let's set the auto refresh so as new data becomes available it will be displayed.

-  45. Next to the refrech icon click the menu to open up the auto-refresh options list
+  45. Next to the **Refresh** icon click the menu to open up the auto-refresh options list

   - Chose 1 min